 The Destructive ISFP

 Destructive ISFPs are self-serving, judgmental, and indulgent.
 They are easily lost in self-pity and bitterness over numerous perceived or misunderstood slights.
 They will go from stages of passive-aggressive coldness to stages of self-righteous indignation.
-They live for the moment and can be exceedingly reckless.
-They habitually overeat, over-shop, drink too much or seek pleasure without thought for how it might impact themselves or others.
+They live for the present moment and can be exceedingly reckless because of their blindness to consequences.
+They have an indulgent streak and may overeat, over-shop, drink too much or seek pleasure without thought for how it might impact themselves or others.
 They are easily angered by people who don’t understand their intense emotional reactions, even though they never actually verbalize them.
 They are not swayed by logical arguments or reasonable discussion; everyone they allow into their life is at the mercy of their subjective value judgments They may decide to shut people out entirely if they can’t get complete approval.

 Healthy ISFPs: Healthy ISFPs are independent, empathetic, and deeply compassionate.
 They care immensely for others and are driven by a strong moral code.
 They constantly ask themselves if something is right or wrong, and do whatever they can to adhere to their values.
 They seek beauty, meaning, and experience and are slow to judge other people.
 They try to balance their feelings with logical consideration and reflection.